 - Accommodation: Gairloch Highland Lodge, 2-nights on half board basis.

 - Our penultimate day sees us taking one of the most spectacular drives in the Highlands.
 We drive alongside Loch Maree, through Beinn Eighe National Nature Reserve and on towards Applecross.
 The Munros of Torridon tower over us as we scan for black-throated diver, red deer and eagles.
 At Upper Loch Torridon we scan the coast for waders, cetaceans and otters.
 We also make a stop in a historic herring-fishing village where we might chance upon the resident pair of white-tailed eagles.

 - The winding coast road take us to Applecross, where we might see a Highland cow or two, before heading up and over the Bealach na Ba which, if clear, offers stunning views of Skye and Raasay, before dropping down to Lochcarron and driving slowly back to Gairloch.

 - Our final day takes us back east to Inverness, but not before visiting a beautiful river valley.
 Golden eagles have nested here for many decades, so we give ourselves one final chance to see this magnificent bird, whilst also keeping our eyes peeled for cuckoo, common sandpiper, dipper, stonechat, whinchat and red deer.
-Flora includes fragrant, marsh and heath spotted orchids, as well as all three sundew species.
+Flora includes heath spotted orchids, as well as all three sundew species.